CANADA FX DEBT-C$ turns lower as risk appetite fades

 By Frank Pingue

-Domestic bond prices were lower across the curve, mirroring the move in the bigger U.S. Treasury market where investors awaited details of next week's debt supply.
-(Editing by Theodore d'Afflisio)
+Domestic bond prices were higher across the curve alongside a similar move in the bigger U.S. Treasury market, recovering some of the slide recorded in the previous session.
+(Editing by Chizu Nomiyama)

 © Thomson Reuters 2016 All rights reserved.